mattyoung101/aspire_rv32/emulation/README.md

 register file is compared against the reference model.

 ### Building and running
-Requires CMake 3.20+, Clang, Ninja, LLD and spdlog which can be installed using your package manager. librscv is fetched automatically by CMake.
+First, acquire the build necessary build tools: CMake 3.20+, Clang, Ninja, LLD.
+These can be installed with the system package manager, e.g. `yay -S cmake clang ninja lld`.

-Build:
+The following libraries are required (mostly by Sail itself):
+- spdlog
+- libgmp
+- zlib

+Now, build:

 ```
 cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug  # or Release